IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 p_i = 1 ( 1 - \theta_{i, j})^{N_{i, j}}
 $$

 where $\theta_{i, j}$ is the per individual detection probability at site i, visit j.
-In implementing this version, the main difference is that their N_{ij} is estimated, and mine is observed.
+In implementing this version, the main difference is that their $N_{ij}$ is estimated, and mine is observed.